View our interactive tax map to see where you are in the tax process. It could help you navigate your way through the IRS.

 In this situation, you must have some ability to pay your taxes but can’t pay in full within the remaining time the IRS has to collect.
 The IRS may allow you to make payments until this collection period expires.

-Documentation: The IRS may ask you for supporting documents for your income, expenses, and other amounts you owe (For example: Home and car loan payments, other obligations.)
+The IRS may ask you for supporting documents for your income, expenses, and other amounts you owe (for example, home and car loan payments, other obligations).
 The IRS publishes and uses national and local standards to determine allowable monthly expenses and arrive at the appropriate monthly payment.
 If you feel you should be allowed more than the standard amount, provide reasoning with your application.

-The Six Year Rule: Generally, if you only owe individual income tax, you may qualify for the Six (6) Year Rule.
+Generally, if you only owe individual income tax, you may qualify for the Six Year Rule.
 You’d need to provide financial information but not proof of reasonable expenses.
-You must stay current with all filing and payment requirements, including projected penalties and interest on the tax debt, and fully pay the installment in six years (72 months) and within the collection statute - the time the IRS has to collect the amount you owe.
+You must stay current with all filing and payment requirements, including projected penalties and interest on the tax debt, and fully pay the balance due in six years (72 months) and within the collection statute — the time the IRS has to collect the amount you owe.

 If none of these options seems to fit your circumstances, you can call the IRS and discuss your situation.

-For a routine installment agreement, you also need to submit a Form 433-F, Collection Information Statement.
+Note: For an individual routine installment agreement, you also will need to submit a Form 433-F, Collection Information Statement.